-The Stemmers Run SRRR Plan was accepted by the EPA on September 9, 2013, and is scheduled to be implemented by September 6, 2024.
+The Stemmers Run SRRR Plan was accepted by the EPA on September 9, 2013, and is scheduled to be constructed by September 2027.

 There are multiple projects under design in Stemmers Run.
 The list of the proposed projects is shown below.